klaushofrichter/mcp-display-v2/prd.md

 * We create an detailed README.md, including these sections:
   * installation
   * configuration
+    * configuration of the MCP server
-    * configuration of a MCP client, specifically "claude code" and "gemini cli"
+    * configuration of popular MCP clients, specifically "claude code" and "gemini cli"
   * software structure
   * test